 In 1992, the City introduced the Pleasanton Home Ownership Assistance Program (PHAP) to assist first-time home buyers in overcoming the obstacle of high local housing costs to be able to purchase homes in Pleasanton.
 Working with local housing developers, over 120 below-market priced homes have been constructed to date.

 The purchase of PHAP homes has generally been restricted to owner-occupant, first-time home buyers.
 To ensure continued affordability over time, PHAP homes include restrictions controlling the maximum sale price and maximum income of subsequent buyers when the homes are resold.

 PHAP homes represent a variety of housing types which have been sold at several different affordability levels.

-We are pleased to announce 10 new, two-bedroom, affordable homes are available for sale to income-qualified buyers at SummerHill Andares, a 94-unit community being developed by SummerHill Homes in Pleasanton.
-These Below Mark Rate Homes, made possible by the City of Pleasanton’s Inclusionary Zoning Ordinance http://www.cityofpleasantonca.gov/resident/housing/affordable.asp], are offered at $265,000 to provide households at or below 80 percent Area Median Income the opportunity to make Pleasanton their home.
+Pleasanton's newest addition of below market rate units include, 10 new, two-bedroom, affordable homes that are for sale to income-qualified buyers at SummerHill Andares, a 94-unit community being developed by SummerHill Homes in Pleasanton.
+These below market rate (BMR) homes, made possible by the City of Pleasanton’s Inclusionary Zoning Ordinance, are offered at $265,000 to provide households at or below 80 percent Area Median Income the opportunity to make Pleasanton their home.

 *The City contracts with Hello Housing to administer the City’s Home Ownership Assistance Program.
 Please contact Hello Housing, not the City, for questions or for more information.